Want every lesson, every camp, every printable? 👉 (ON SALE this week only!)

-How to Make Cardboard Building Discs for Recycled Cardboard Sculptures
+How to Make Cardboard Building Discs for Kids

 by Samara Caughey

 Kids can create their own building material by transforming a box into cardboard building discs.
 Stack the discs to make these awesome sculptures!
-This art activity provides open-ended creative exploration for kids.
 Project & post by Samara Caughey of Purple Twig

 A few years ago, I put together this project for our Architecture week of Summer Camp.
 I love the idea of the kids creating their own building materials to make sculptures.